 Pakistan's Supreme Court has upheld the acquittal of Asia Bibi.

-She always denied the allegation she had insulted the Islamic prophet Muhammad following a disagreement with a group of Muslim women over the use of a water cup.
+The allegation surfaced after she was involved in a disagreement with a group of Muslim women in 2009 over the use of a water cup.

 Stay up to date with the latest news stories from a Christian perspective.
 Sign up to our daily newsletter and receive more stories like this straight to your inbox every morning.